 About the Editors

-Thomas W. Malone is Patrick J. McGovern Professor of Information Systems at the MIT Sloan School of Management.
+Thomas W. Malone is Patrick J. McGovern Professor of Management at MIT’s Sloan School of Management and Director of the MIT Center for Collective Intelligence.

 Kevin Crowson is Associate Professor of Information Studies at Syracuse University School of Information Studies.